kvvloten/ansible_modules_and_plugins/README.md

 ### dns_reverse

-Given a subnet it returns the reverse dns-zone:
+Given a subnet it returns the reverse dns-zone (IPv6 not implemented):

 ```ansible
 - debug: